 The English consider themselves patriots, and, in a way, I am also like that.
 UK economy was dead in 1978 but the victory in the Falkland War in 1982, which was framed as a fight for Freedom, Democracy and Rule of Law, helped the UK recovering from the financial crisis.
 Ten years later Reagan and Thatcher could end, successfully, the Cold War and this was powerful stuff that gave us the idea of being something special.

 The British have no idea about geopolitics, the most recent proof is that the UK Army was defeated in Iraq and Afghanistan.
-That affected the people’s morale and they looked back with nostalgy to a better time.
+That affected the people’s morale and they looked back with nostalgia to a better time.
 Nobody was able to explain what the UK still meant in the world.
 Nobody has a clue, most politicians don’t have a clue, my parents don’t have a clue.

 Democracy needs two things to work properly: people must be allowed to participate from the bottom, but they need to be presented with a clear vision from the top.
 And the elite must accept that they have enemies and fight them: the EU is circled in a ring of fire with Brexit’s Britain, Trumps’ America, or what is left after the elections and Putin’s Russia…